Ting-DS/Alzheimer-Progression-3D-Hippocampal-Volume-Segmentation/FDA Validation Plan.md

 ## Intended use of the product

-* The algorithm's intended use is to assist radiologists in quantifying hippocampus volume from an MRI scan.
-Quantification of the hippocampus volume of a patient is beneficial for diagnosing and tracking progression of several brain disorders, most notably Alzheimer's disease.
+* The algorithm aims to aid radiologists in accurately measuring hippocampal volume from MRI scans.
+This measurement plays a crucial role in diagnosing and monitoring the advancement of various brain disorders like Alzheimer's disease.

 ## Algorithm description

-* The proposed algorithm should be integrated into the clinical life cycle:
+The proposed algorithm is designed to seamlessly integrate into the clinical workflow, enhancing the diagnostic process for various brain disorders.
+Here's a detailed outline of its integration:

-  * First, a patient's MRI brain scan is sent to an existing algorithm called HippoCrop to crop the scan into a rectangular volume around the hippocampus area.
+1. **MRI Scan Processing**: Initially, a patient's MRI brain scan undergoes preprocessing using an existing algorithm known as HippoCrop.
+This algorithm efficiently crops the scan to isolate the relevant hippocampus area, producing a rectangular volume.

-  * This cropped volume scan is then sent to the proposed algorithm to predict a segmentation mask that labels all pixels belonging to the hippocampus for each slice of the scan.
+2. **Segmentation Prediction**: Subsequently, the cropped volume scan is transmitted to the proposed algorithm for segmentation prediction.
+Employing advanced machine learning techniques, the algorithm generates a segmentation mask that accurately labels all pixels corresponding to the hippocampus across each slice of the scan.

-  * The volume of the hippocampus is retrieved by multiplying the counted labeled pixels in the segmentation mask for all slices with the related physical dimensions of the voxels.
+3. **Volume Calculation**: Following segmentation, the volume of the hippocampus is computed by multiplying the total count of labeled pixels in the segmentation mask across all slices by the respective physical dimensions of the voxels.
+This precise volumetric measurement provides valuable quantitative data for diagnostic purposes.

-  * The measurement results are then sent to the clinician alongside the MRI and cropped scans as a supplemental aid for expert validation.
+4. **Clinical Validation**: The measurement results, along with the original MRI and cropped scans, are then transmitted to the clinician as supplementary information for expert validation.
+This additional data serves as a supportive tool for clinicians, aiding in their comprehensive assessment of the patient's condition.

-* With this automated aid, the clinician can make an informed decision.
+5. **Informed Decision-Making**: Equipped with this automated aid, clinicians can make informed decisions regarding diagnosis and treatment strategies.
+By leveraging accurate volumetric measurements provided by the algorithm, clinicians can enhance their diagnostic accuracy and optimize patient care pathways.

 ## Training data collection

-* The training data is collected from the "Hippocampus" dataset from the [Medical Decathlon](http://medicaldecathlon.com) competition.
+* **Data Source**: The algorithm is trained on the "Hippocampus" dataset from the [Medical Decathlon](http://medicaldecathlon.com) competition.
-* This dataset is stored as a collection of NIFTI files, with one file per volume, and one file per corresponding segmentation mask.
+* **Data Format**: The dataset comprises NIFTI files, with one file for each volume scan and its corresponding segmentation mask.
-* The original images are T2 MRI scans of the full brain, but we are using cropped volumes where only the region around the hippocampus has been cut out to simplify our machine learning problem and allow for reasonable training times.
+* **Preprocessing**: Original T2 MRI scans of the full brain are cropped to isolate the hippocampus region, simplifying the machine learning task and reducing training times.
-* The dataset consists of 263 training and 131 testing images.
+* **Dataset Size**: The dataset consists of 263 training and 131 testing images.

-## Labelling the training data

-* The data has been labeled and verified by a human expert rater with best effort to mimic the accuracy required for clinical use.
+* **Data Labelling**:The dataset has undergone meticulous labeling and verification by a certified human expert rater, striving to emulate the precision necessary for clinical applications.

 ## Training the model

-* The recursive U-Net was trained with a random split of the data into training, validation and test set.
-With each epoch, the validation set is used to measure performance and monitor for common pitfalls (e.g., over and underfitting) on the held-out set.
-The test set was used to compute the average performance metrics: Dice similarity coefficient, Jaccard distance, sensitivity and specificity.
+Using the recursive U-Net model which is a convolutional neural network architecture renowned for its efficacy in medical image segmentation tasks, was meticulously trained and optimized for the specific task of hippocampal volume quantification.
+This architecture comprises a series of down-sampling and up-sampling layers, facilitating the extraction of intricate spatial features while preserving contextual information crucial for accurate segmentation.

+During training, the dataset was partitioned randomly into three subsets: training, validation, and test sets, adhering to best practices in machine learning experimentation.
+The training process involved iterative epochs, where the network learned to delineate hippocampal structures from MRI scans through minimizing a defined loss function.

+Within each epoch, the validation set played a pivotal role in assessing the algorithm's performance and monitoring for potential pitfalls, such as overfitting or underfitting.
+This continual evaluation ensured the model's generalizability and robustness across diverse datasets.

+Upon completion of training, the test set was utilized to rigorously evaluate the algorithm's performance.
+Metrics including the Dice similarity coefficient, Jaccard distance, sensitivity, and specificity were computed, providing quantitative measures of segmentation accuracy and model efficacy.

+By employing the recursive U-Net architecture and adhering to rigorous training and evaluation protocols, the algorithm demonstrates a sophisticated approach to hippocampal volume quantification, holding promise for enhancing diagnostic capabilities in neuroimaging research and clinical practice.

 ## Training performance measurement and real-world performance estimation